mwh-max/to-do-list-vanilla-js/README.md

-# To-Do List (Vanilla JS)
+# To-Do List – Vanilla JavaScript

-Simple but logic-rich to-do app built with HTML, CSS and plain JavaScript.
-No frameworks, no shortcuts.
-Designed to showcase DOM manipulation, keyboard UX and clean state handling in a single-page app.
+A clean, responsive task manager built with pure JavaScript, HTML and CSS — no frameworks, no dependencies.
+Features inline editing, undo delete, smart prompts and a live completion tracker, all in a single lightweight app.

+Designed as a showcase of front-end fundamentals:

+- **DOM manipulation** for dynamic task creation and updates
+- **LocalStorage persistence** to keep tasks between sessions
+- **Accessible controls** with ARIA labels and keyboard support
+- **Polished UX** including animated edit highlights and contextual prompts

 ## Features